Mathematical models of bodies

 plot!(title = "Результаты моделирования в Engee", ylabel = "Данные", xlabel="Время, c")

-As we can see, the model displays non-damped oscillations of the mathematical pendulum with constancy of the oscillation process.
+As we can see, the model displays non-decaying oscillations of a mathematical pendulum with a constant oscillatory process.

-In this example we will demonstrate the possibilities of calculating the behaviour of a body on a spring in order to demonstrate the capabilities of Engee in solving integral equations.
-The figure below shows a general view of the body for which the calculations will be performed.
+In this example, we will demonstrate the possibilities of calculating the behavior of a body on a spring in order to demonstrate the capabilities of Engee in solving integral equations.
+The figure below shows the general view of the body for which calculations will be performed.

-The mass-spring damper shown in the figure is modelled by a second order differential equation.
+The mass spring damper shown in the figure is modeled by a second-order differential equation.

-where is the force applied to the mass and is the horizontal position of the mass.
+where is the force applied to the mass, and – horizontal position of the mass.

 Let's move on to implementation.
-First, let's declare the system parameters.
+First, we will announce the system parameters.

 m = 2;